imfx77/kanboard-plugin-TodoNotes/README.md

 <summary><strong>Users</strong></summary>

 The **User** menu (1) shows the currently selected user whose note are being viewed.
-The default user (2) is always on the top of the menu, the icons on his right (3) show its role or permissions.
+The default user (2) is always on the top of the menu, the icon on his right (3) shows its role or permissions.
 * The _Sharing Permissions_ section of the menu appears for **Global/Regular** lists.
 It will hold users that have shared their notes for this list with you (4) along with their corresponding permissions.
 * For the **Private/Shared** lists there is always a single user - the list OWNER - you or the sharer.

-When there are multiple users to select from in this menu, the selected user is highlighted in RED.
+When there are multiple users in this menu to select from, the selected user is highlighted in RED.
 Switching users will switch the set of notes, and the list may become readonly depending on the permissions.

 ![Settings Users](Screenshots/settings-users.png)